 The prize was awarded to the Muon g-2 collaborations at CERN and Brookhaven National Laboratory as well as Fermilab.
 The award recognises the collaborations’ multi-decade, groundbreaking contributions to the measurement of the muon's anomalous magnetic moment that have pushed the boundaries of experimental precision and ignited a new era in the quest for physics beyond the Standard Model.
 The muon is a heavy, unstable cousin of the electron, and like the electron it can behave like a tiny magnet.
 The physicists are looking to capture how the muon’s magnetic strength is subtly affected by the “foam” of virtual particles constantly popping in and out of empty space around it.
 Measuring the muon’s magnetism and comparing it to theoretical predictions allows physicists to test whether any unknown particles or forces are hidden in this foam.
 In other words, to probe for new physics beyond the Standard Model, our most successful theory of particles and forces.

-‘We are thrilled and honoured to have contributed to this effort and to have been recognised,’ comments Dr Azfar.
+‘We are thrilled and honoured to have contributed to this effort and it's great to see the prize reflect the huge collective effort of hundreds of physicists from around the world,’ concludes Dr Azfar.
 ‘This is a very important precision measurement testing the predictions of the Standard Model to high stringency with relatively small and low-cost experiments with a rich and fascinating history at CERN, Brookhaven and now Fermilab.’